Takakiriy/typrm/README.md

 <!-- /TOC -->

-## First replace example - replace command, revert command
+## First replace example - replace command, reset command

 The manual that tells you to create a new folder and run shell commands in it will tell you to type in the shell as follows: